 The Four Non-Negotiable Foundations

-Our conviction rests upon four foundational principles, the only true forms of value that resist speculation and fleeting trends:
+Our conviction rests upon four principles — the only forms of value that resist speculation, trend, and the erosion of time.

 The Mandate of Provenance